kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/02-using-your-account-details/articles/13-how-do-i-use-my-usd-account-details/content.md

+# Using your account details
-# How do I use my USD account details?
+## How do I use my USD account details?
 ### What are USD account details and how do I get them?

 These are your very own account details to receive US dollars.
 Your USD account details can only receive USD.